Gaelic psalm singing: History

 It has been theorized by jazz bassist and Yale music professor Willie Ruff that Gaelic psalmody was the origin of black American church singing, due to the number of Gaelic speakers (primarily from Argyllshire) who migrated to the Cape Fear Valley in North Carolina in the 18th century and might have taught the form to their slaves.
 However, the extent to which this is the case has been questioned by a number of scholars, including Billy Kay, Michael Newton, and Terry Miller, who note that since the lined-out singing tradition was prevalent amongst most whites living in America in the 18th and 19th centuries, there is no particular reason that the Gaels, a rather small, clustered group in North America, be considered the main source of inspiration.

 Once common all over the Protestant, Gaelic-speaking regions of Scotland, Gaelic psalm singing has declined to a few Gaelic-speaking churches in the Scottish Hebrides, primarily on the Isle of Lewis but also the Isle of Harris, North Uist, Benbecula, and Skye.
 In the 20th century, it could also be found in regions of lowland Scotland that saw large amounts of Highland immigration, such as Partick in Glasgow, though this has largely ceased.

 In popular culture

 Gaelic psalm singing was the main inspiration behind the Runrig song "An Ubhal as Àirde (The Highest Apple)" on their album The Cutter and the Clan.

 Samples of Gaelic psalm singing have been used in songs by Capercaillie and Martyn Bennett.

 Gaelic psalm singing has been made widely available through the "Salm" series of albums produced by Lewis native Calum Martin.
 Three volumes have been released so far, as well as a live album recorded at Celtic Connections entitled Salm and Soul featuring the Gaelic singing paired with an African-American gospel choir.

 In 2019, singer-songwriter Roxanne Tataei recorded a collaboration with Gaelic psalm singers in Stornoway.
 This was documented in an episode of the BBC Radio 4 programme "The Sound Odyssey", released on 1 October.

+In 2020, The Edge of the Sea, a collaboration between Calum Martin and Craig Armstrong of music inspired by Gaelic psalm, was released.
+Armstrong had experienced the tradition from church services at Hilton, on visits to his mother’s family in Balintore in Easter Ross.